The Complete PUBG Sanhok Guide

 Every owner of PUBG has the chance to play the new map, which has been significantly remodeled with several new locations, upgrades to old locations, and new names for many of them.

 Follow the guide below for all the information on the newest 4x4 map in PUBG -- Sanhok.

-Four New Locations
+Four New Landing Spots

 Located in the southern part of the larger island, the new cave system has a giant crater that's wide open for parachute landing, with a pool of water on the bottom and two corridors that serve as left and right exits out of the cave.
 The loot isn't particularly good in the cave, but the possibilities for sneak attacks are limitless.

 Tambang is located in the westernmost part of the map and is a great landing spot if you want to get safely into the Ruins (formerly known as Swamp Temple).
 It is the closest spot that has loot inside the houses, which you can use before venturing into more dangerous territories.